CYCOGS® Hybrid Snake Arms

 hydraulic, pneumatic, and mechanical mechanisms like gears, pistons, cams and other actuating systems,

 Generally, each arm element is grouped into a controlled arm segment, where that segment as a whole is moved.

-Typically, the distance between two edges of the ribs or plates is changed, and when multiplied by many elements,
+Typically, the distance between two edges of the ribs or plates is changed and when multiplied by many elements,

-Segments can be moved by shortening one side and lengthening the other side of a segment to induce movement.
+Arm segments can be moved by shortening one side and lengthening the other side of a segment to induce movement.

-To move or position an arm, a portion or segment of the arm, such as the first 1/5 segment of the arms actuators are activated.
+To move or position an arm, a portion or segment of the arm, such as the first 1/5 segment of the arms actuators are then activated.

 One segment typically uses at least four actuators, one per quadrant, for such movement directions as

 Most conventional snake arms are a round tube-like appendage, separately attached to the arms’ actuators and controls.